MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example-test.md

 First, the test is initialized by calling Initialize.
 The extension is activated and then a BRONZE reward level for two points or more is set up in the **Reward Level** table.

 Next, a new **Customer** is created using the **LibrarySales** codeunit from the Application Test Toolkit.
-And then, the **LibrarySales** codeunit is used again to create and post two sales orders for previously create <!-- created --> customer.
+And then, the **LibrarySales** codeunit is used again to create and post two sales orders for the previously created customer.

 Finally, to verify that the customer got the correct reward points and level, we open the **Customer Card** using its corresponding TestPage and then verify the values in the **Reward Points** and **Reward Level** fields.